AchiraNadeeshan/sri_lankan_nic_details_extractor/README.md

 ---

 ## About
-A Flutter application that extracts and decodes details from Sri Lankan National Identity Card (NIC) numbers.
+A Flutter application that extracts and decodes details from Sri Lankan National Identity Card ([NIC](https://en.wikipedia.org/wiki/National_identity_card_(Sri_Lanka)#NIC_number)) numbers.
 The app provides insights such as the date of birth, weekday, age, gender, and voting eligibility based on the NIC number entered.

 ## Features